GZhonghui/reEngine/readMe.md

 05. Create Classes
 06. Create Actors
 07. Adjust Actors in Scene
+08. Add Tag to Your Actors
-08. Create Components
+09. Create Components
-09. Attach Components to Your Actor
+10. Attach Components to Your Actor
-10. Save Project then Close the Editor
+11. Save Project then Close the Editor
-11. Reload Visual Studio Project
+12. Reload Visual Studio Project
-12. Code for Classes and Components' Behavior
+13. Code for Classes and Components' Behavior
-13. Edit the Config.h, Switch to Game Mode
+14. Edit the Config.h, Switch to Game Mode
-14. Compile
+15. Compile
-15. Run (as Game)
+16. Run (as Game)
-16. You Can Switch Back to Editor Mode to Debug
+17. You Can Switch Back to Editor Mode to Debug
 ```

 ### 🚩Editor